tralamazza/pubnubjs/README.md

 ## Important

-This module keeps 2 socket pools with a default idle timeout of 20s.
+* The module keeps 2 socket pools with a default idle timeout of 20s.
+* You can only publish js objects or JSON strings.
+* Subscribe will always yield objects.

 ## TODO